psmason/pianissimo/README.markdown

 Pianissimo is a simple audio player, which I've made for more or less for kicks.
 (This repository will also help me become familiar with github.)
 I don't expect this to be useful enough to become anyone's favorite audio player, but nevertheless it is fully functioning.
+What I do hope for is that others might find this useful as an introductory exercise to GUI development, and standing on the shoulders of giants.

 ## Features
 * Querying your music library